SSWConsulting/SSW.Rules.Content/rules/escalate-key-updates/rule.md

 ![Figure: Good example - For visibility and to ensure all stakeholders are in the loop, you should also send an email to the relevant people](critical-update-good-example.jpg)
 :::

 Not every PBI will require an email, but if it is a key update or deliverable, it should be escalated.
+This should be determined upfront and added to the Acceptance Criteria for the PBI.
+Here are the 3 scenarios:

+1. **Standard PBI** - needed but the outcome is not very interesting: Do the PBI, just following the DoD
+2. **Interesting to someone** - @mention them, see [Do you know when you use @ mentions in a PBI?](https://www.ssw.com.au/rules/when-you-use-mentions-in-a-pbi/)
+3. **Really important** - Make sure it’s top of mind, email it

 <!--endintro-->